Miron-Silviu/Easyhost/README.md

 ## Useful resources

-- [Example resource 1](oge.me) - This helped me to create links for metadata .
+- (oge.me) - This helped me to create links for metadata .
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://bennettfeely.com/clippy/) - This is an amazing article which helped me finally understand clipping.
+- (https://bennettfeely.com/clippy/) - This is an amazing article which helped me finally understand clipping.
 I'd recommend it to anyone still learning this concept.